samuelgoto/proposal-optional-types/FAQ.md

 * Ambients
 * Void
 * Shorthand for optional types: TypeScript and Flow uses “?” preceding the variable name, whereas Closure uses “=” succeeding the typevariable name.

+## Open Design Questions

+* Pervasive type inference vs. explicit types everywhere (big one)
+* Runtime vs. ahead of time focus (my `let x : number = false ? "string" : 0` example).
+This may be in the non-negotiable category though (like unsound optional types), in which case that should be stated.
+* Disallowing implicit coercions
+* Structural vs. nominal classes
+* Introducing new interface syntax and concepts (especially classes implementing interfaces)
+* Union types in MVP or not
+* Generics in MVP or not or special-cases only
+* Shorthands in MVP or not (includes: nullability/undefinedability ?, array [], maybe even function => as opposed to generics)
+* Most things in the subtyping rules?
+* Null vs. undefined handling, maybe

 ## This is more restrictive than JS.
 Is that on purpose?